 Colombia

 Another excellent option for doing remote software development in Latin America is IT outsourcing to Colombia.
-This country ranks as the region’s fourth-largest provider of IT services, with a tech market currently valued at $8.2 billion and projected to reach $12.98 billion by 2026.
+This country ranks as the region’s fourth-largest provider of IT services, with a market currently valued $2.3 billion and projected to reach $2.9 billion by 2030.

 Argentina

 For tech companies seeking cost-effective software engineering in South America, nearshoring to Argentina is often a top choice.
-The Argentinian IT market is projected to reach $2.5 billion by 2026, growing at a CAGR of 8.3%.
+The Argentinian tech market is projected to reach $3.5 billion by 2030, growing at a CAGR of 1.1%.

-- Tech education: #1 in English proficiency, top in mobile development and data analysis
+Tech education: #2 in English proficiency, top in mobile development, and data analysis

 Chile

 One more great spot for hiring a software development team in Latin America is Chile.
-Software development in Chile looks quite promising: the country’s IT market has been experiencing remarkable growth, projected to reach $2.5 billion by 2028, with an annual growth rate of 8.2%.
-Chile also stands as the second most attractive South American country for startups, hosting over 122 startup companies and three notable unicorns: Betterfly, Cornershop, and NotCo.
+Software development in Chile looks quite promising: the country’s tech market has been experiencing remarkable growth, projected to reach $2.5 billion by 20230, with an annual growth rate of 3.8%.
+Chile also stands as the third most attractive South American country for startups, hosting over 588 startup companies and three notable unicorns: Betterfly, Cornershop, and NotCo.

 Disadvantages of Outsourcing Software Development to Latin America